Homeland: Films by Australian First Nations directors

-First Nations stories, past and present, are evoked through movement and dance in Stephen Page’s directorial debut Spear, an extraordinary Indigenous dance film from the Bangarra Dance Theatre director.
+First Nations stories, past and present, are evoked through movement and dance in Stephen Page’s directorial debut Spear + virtual ScreenTalk with the Director; this is an extraordinary Indigenous dance film from the Bangarra Dance Theatre director.

 Moments of Indigenous Australian history are reflected and interpreted through the medium of dance, with a teenage boy in Sydney (Hunter Page-Lochard, the director’s son) as a witness.